harryx113/mask-detector/README.md

 process the input images.

 CNN architecture: Two layers of Conv2D and two layers of Max Pooling are used.
 0.3 dropout rate and callback method are applied to avoid overfitting.
+The callback threshold is set at 0.95 to save computing resources.
 ![](resource/model.png)
 Training result and callback
 ![](resource/result.png)